Ruelle transfer operators for contact Anosov flows and decay of correlations: Non-integrability of Anosov flows

-Since $g$ is constant on stable leaves, it generates a {\it Gibbs measure} $\nu^u$ on $U$ with respect to $\sigma$.
-Let $g^{(s)}$ be a function on $R$ which is homological to $g$ and constant on unstable leaves in $R$; then $g^{(s)}$ can be regarded as a function on $S = \cup_{i=1}^{k_0} S_i$ and determines a {\it Gibbs measure} $\nu^s$ on $S$.
+Since $g$ is constant on stable leaves, it generates a {\it Gibbs measure} $\nu^u$ on $U$.
+Let $g^{(s)}$ be a function on $R$ which is homological to $g$ and constant on unstable leaves in $R$; then $g^{(s)}$ can be regarded as a function on $S$ and determines a {\it Gibbs measure} $\nu^s$ on $S$.

 A sequence $i_p, i_{p+1}, \ldots, i_{q}$ of elements of $\{ 1, \ldots, k_0\}$ for some integers $p \leq q$, will be called {\it admissible} if $\tpp(\Int(\tR_{i_j})) \cap \Int(\tR_{i_{j+1}}) \neq \e$ for all $j = p, p+1, \ldots, q-1$.
 Given such a sequence, consider the {\it cylinder}